JeremyCCHsu/CapsNet-tf/README.md

 Run `python capsule.py` and use `tensorboard --logdir [logdir/train/datetime-Capsule]` to see the results.

+To run the Multi-MNIST test, you need to first build the dataset by
+`python build_multimnist`
+and then run the experiment by
+`python train_multimnist.py`

 # Results
 Their figure showing the result of dimension pertubation.
 ![their results](img/fig4.png)